-As mentioned in section 2.3., travelling can generally be seen as less environmentally sustainable than remaining where one is.
-This corresponds with Banister [32], stating that if travel is composed of "1.
-Volume of travel; 2.
-The distance travelled; 3.
-The efficiency of travel /.../ [Then] positive impacts on any or all of these should reduce energy use and emissions levels" (p.
+Category Indicator Values 1.
+Reduce travelling overall 1.1.
+Number of trips 1.1.a.
+AaaS - Y, N ^a 1.1.b.
+Encourages "batching" activities - Y, N 1.2.
+Distance of trips 1.2.a.
+Encourages neighborhood-based activities - Y, N 2.
+Reduce environmental impact per travelled kilometer 2.1.
+Better modes of transport 2.1.a.
+Encourages shift to walking - Y, M/P, N ^a 2.1.b.
+Encourages shift to biking - Y, M/P, N 2.1.c.
+Encourages shift to public transport - Y, M/P, N 2.2.
+Vehicles with lower emissions per kilometer travelled, including from a life cycle perspective 2.2.a.
+Number of users per car 2.2.b.
+Vehicle emissions during use phase 2.2.c.
+Vehicle emissions during production phase a.
+Y=Yes, M/P=Maybe/Partially, N=No these should reduce energy use and emissions levels" (p.
 240).
-Building on that, Banister [33] also writes that sustainable mobility approach requires actions to 1) reduce the need to travel (less trips), 2) to encourage modal shift, 3) to reduce trip lengths and to encourage greater efficiency in the transport system.
-Similarly, Nyqvist and Whitmarsh [47] consider three broad approaches to tackling transport sustainability and achieving the criteria above: 1) improving efficiency and reducing the impact of vehicles; 2) more sustainable modes of travel - increased use of public transport and slow modes, as well as changes in how modes are utilized, and 3) reducing the need to travel.
+Building on that, Banister [14] also writes that sustainable mobility approach requires actions to 1) reduce the need to travel (less trips), 2) to encourage modal shift, 3) to reduce trip lengths and to encourage greater efficiency in the transport system.
+Similarly, Nyqvist and Whitmarsh [15] consider three broad approaches to tackling transport sustainability and achieving the criteria above: 1) improving efficiency and reducing the impact of vehicles; 2) more sustainable modes of travel - increased use of public transport and slow modes, as well as changes in how modes are utilized, and 3) reducing the need to travel.
 The Swedish Transport Administration [16] transport hierarchy suggests that reducing the need to travel is more efficient than finding more sustainable modes of travel.
-Richardson [45] chooses the following consequences as indicators of what she refers to as "passenger transportation" (un)sustainability: safety, congestion, fuel consumption, vehicle emissions, and access.
+Richardson [11] chooses the following consequences as indicators of what she refers to as "passenger transportation" (un)sustainability: safety, congestion, fuel consumption, vehicle emissions, and access.
 For us, safety and access do not belong as indicators for lowered environmental impact, although access and safety can be relevant factors for successful implementation of a mobility service.
-Trivector [48] uses the following indicators for a sustainable transport system, chosen with respect to the transport political goals of Sweden:
+Trivector [17] uses the following indicators for a sustainable transport system, chosen with respect to the transport political goals of Sweden: